 The problem, then, for Osborne’s treasury was that after the 21st of March 2012, the all-important respect the Chancellor had accumulated began to evaporate – and there was little in the way of goodwill for the government to fall back on.
 It was from this point on that every political commentator and prognosticator (with the exception of one Dan Hodges) closed-ranks behind the idea that the Conservatives had no hope whatsoever of winning the 2015 general election.
 The notion that Miliband’s ascendency to the premiership was a once-improbable inevitability became the fashionable prediction – but something, of course, got in the way.

 Conventional histories of the 2015 general election will likely claim that Labour’s defeat was a consequence of their failure to speak meaningfully and convincingly about the structural deficit and limitations to governmnt spending.
 Since taking office in 2010, the Conservative-Liberal coalition government reminded the public ad nauseum that they had inherited an untenable fiscal position, and in consequence would have to make “difficult decisions”.
-This piece of political messaging fast became a philosophical mantra, and those who questioned its pertinence were considered one of two things: (1) an out-of-touch elitist, likely with a degree in PPE from Oxford, or (2) an ill-educated and delusional Green Party door-knocker.
+This piece of political messaging fast became a philosophical mantra.
+Those who questioned its pertinence were considered either an out-of-touch elitist, likely with a degree in PPE from Oxford, or conversely, an ill-educated and delusional Green Party door-knocker.